AustinNChristensen/discord-chat-bot/README.md

 After that, all you need to do is add your bot to your server, and you can then communicate with it from any channel.

 This app is based off of: https://discordjs.guide/popular-topics/embeds.html#embed-preview

+To deploy with Kubernetes you must create a secret file containing the DISCORD_BOT_TOKEN_KEY env variable.

+This can be done with
+`kubectl create secret generic discord-chatbot --from-literal=DISCORD_BOT_TOKEN_KEY=<token>`